 Of the match itself, I must admit that I do not have a precise memory of it.
 It seems to me it was played in the early evening, which would fit in with my school schedule, but I couldn’t say for sure.
 Maybe this was also due to the fact that I fixed my gaze more around the court than on the court itself: for the last five years my brother, not yet a teenager, was a ball boy.
 The Toulouse Open, the Adidas Open Toulouse to be precise, was definitely a family event.

-In my defense, this first victory for Roger – “Rogé” as Patrice Dominguez said at the time – left no one with lasting memories: Federer surged past a Guillaume Raoux who had just returned from a Davis Cup meeting in Israel, and that was a bit out of sorts.
+In my defence, this first victory for Roger – “Rogé” as Patrice Dominguez said at the time – left no one with lasting memories: Federer surged past a Guillaume Raoux who had just returned from a Davis Cup meeting in Israel, and that was a bit out of sorts.
 The final score?
 6-2, 6-2.

 Asked a few years ago by the Dépêche du Midi, Christian Bîmes said he was struck by these Toulouse first steps of the future world No. 1: “Seeing him play, I had the same impression as when I discovered Björn Borg.
 Federer wasn’t even an adult, but he already had everything.
 He had so much fluidity and technique in his game. ”

 Personally, I would be lying if I said that on that day I had the sensation of seeing a legend born before my eyes.
 Federer was very good, very fluid and in possession of an artistic flair, that’s obvious.